Mask: Fashion

+One user of masks in fashion is musician and fashion designer Kanye West.
+West has donned masks from Balenciaga and Maison Margiela, most notably on his Yeezus Tour.

 In works of fiction

 Masks have been used in many horror films to conceal the identities of the killer.
 Notable examples include Jason Voorhees of the Friday the 13th series, Jigsaw Killer from Saw, Ghostface of the Scream series, and Michael Myers of the Halloween series.